 At Old World Stoneworks, we spend most of our design time obsessing over how to create the most beautiful cast stone mantels and range hoods we can bring to our clients.
 But we are now turning a little of our time and attention towards fabulous accessories to accompany your fireplace mantel.
 Starting soon, we’ll be adding five hand-picked collections, including coordinating fireplace screens, mantels, tool sets and log racks.
 Continue reading

 Flower Mound is a friendly Texan town northwest of Dallas.
 Home to more than 165 species of wildflowers, it has the distinction of being ranked number two on financial site NerdWallet’s list of best place for young families in Texas.
-Flower Mound is also home to a remarkable chapel; Aristide Estate.
+Flower Mound is also home to a remarkable wedding chapel; Aristide Estate featuring one of our cast stone fireplace mantels.
 Continue reading

 Are you planning family get-togethers for Thanksgiving and Christmas?
 Do you want family and friends to see your house at its most beautiful while you entertain?
 Then now is the time to upgrade your fireplace mantel or range hood.
 At Old World Stoneworks, nothing makes us happier than festive occasions in our customer’s homes.
 And we know the top two places families like to gather: In front of the fireplace, or in the kitchen near the range hood.
 Give us a call today and we’ll make sure you have the home of your dreams before the relatives arrive.
 Continue reading